 - Rejecting too many rides: You can cancel or refuse to pick up a customer for a ride as an Uber driver.
 If you cancel one too many times, though,, you can get fired.
 Many drivers who try to steer clear of low ride acceptance rates agree to pick up a person but then soon after cancel the ride.
 This is cheating, and it does not help prevent you from getting fired.
 If you cancel an excessive amount of Uber rides, then you will be dismissed.

-- Driving dangerously: The way Uber can determine if you are putting your riders at risk is by Uber ratings and reviews.
-What Uber declares as poor driving conduct includes driving under the influence of marijuana or alcohol and violating any federal traffic offenses such as running a red light.
+- Driving dangerously: Uber can determine whether you are putting your riders at risk through ratings and reviews.
+What Uber declares as poor driving conduct includes driving under the influence of marijuana or alcohol and violating any federal traffic offenses, such as running a red light.

-- Documents are not up to date: If documents regarding your car are expired this can get you terminated by Uber but this also can get you into to some serious legal trouble.
+- Documents are not up to date: If documents regarding your car have expired, this can get you terminated by Uber, but this also can get you into some serious legal trouble.
 Having a suspended license, expired vehicle registration or expired tags is a driving violation.
 Always provide Uber with recent documents of your vehicle or license.

 - What Uber offers is the convenience of ordering a ride at any time at any place.